ljsinclair/ljsinclair/README.md

 I've built sites with straight HTML/CSS, PHP, Wordpress, Jekyll and Zola.
 And in the majority of cases, I spend more time trying to hack the themes to do something useful than doing what I'm good at.

-I'd rather leave design to the professionals and concentrate what I'm good at.
+I'd rather leave design to the professionals.

 And there's a hidden benefit to you, dear visitor: you can see the writing for what it is, not distracted by flashy graphics, colours and javascript jiggery-pokery.